After losing Mahomes, Chiefs and Henne hold off Browns 22-17

 “It stings,” Browns coach Kevin Stefanski said.
 “We came here to win and didn’t get the job done.
 There is a finality to that.”

-Baker Mayfield threw for 204 yards with a touchdown and an interception for the Browns, who were coming off their first playoff win since the 1994 season.
-But their inability to drive for the winning touchdown — they punted with 4:23 left in the game — kept them from winning two playoff games in a season for the first time since 1950.
+Baker Mayfield threw for 204 yards with a touchdown and a pick for the Browns, who were coming off their first playoff win since the 1994 season.
+But their inability to drive for the winning touchdown — they punted with 4:23 left in the game — and defensive letdown kept them from winning two playoff games in a season for the first time since 1950.

+“It came down to us on defense and we let it slip,” Browns pass rusher Myles Garrett said.
+“We had two opportunities.
+We didn’t make it happen.
+It was right in front of us and we just — this time we didn’t get it done.”

 Mahomes completed 11 of his first 12 passes and led the Chiefs to back-to-back touchdowns to start the game.
-Mahomes ran for the first and let Travis Kelce turn a dump-off into a 20-yard catch for the other, making him the first player since Steve Young in 1995 with three straight playoff games with TDs on the ground and through the air.
+He ran for the first and let Travis Kelce turn a dump-off into a 20-yard catch for the other, making him the first player since the 49ers’ Steve Young in 1995 with three straight playoff games with TDs on the ground and through the air.

 In fact, Mahomes was so sharp passing in the first half that he even completed a celebratory heave to a lucky fan in the far reaches of Arrowhead Stadium’s upper deck following his touchdown jaunt.

 After the teams swapped field goals, with Butker breaking the Chiefs playoff record with a 50-yarder into the wind, the Browns marched for what could have been a momentum-swinging score heading into halftime.
-But just when wide receiver Rashard Higgins tried to stretch over the goal line for a touchdown, the Chiefs’ Daniel Sorensen arrived to deliver a hit, popping the ball loose and into the end zone for a touchback — the call stood after a video review.
+But just when Rashard Higgins tried to stretch over the goal line, the Chiefs’ Daniel Sorensen arrived to deliver a hit, popping the ball into the end zone for a touchback — the call stood after a video review.

-Compounding the miscue for Cleveland?
-The Chiefs had 1:32 left, plenty of time for Mahomes to get them within range of Butker’s strong right leg.
-His chip-shot field goal gave Kansas City a 19-3 halftime lead.

 The entire complexion of the game changed early in the third quarter, though.

-First, the Browns held the Chiefs when Mayfield threw an interception and Butker missed a field goal off the upright.
-Then, Mayfield led them briskly the other way, capping a 77-yard drive with a touchdown throw to Jarvis Landry.
-And finally, roughly 17,000 fans allowed into the stadium because of the pandemic were left sitting in stunned silence when Mahomes was tackled around the head with 7:27 left in the quarter and was left crumpled on the turf near midfield.
+First, the Browns held the Chiefs when Mayfield threw an interception and Butker missed a field goal.
+Then, Mayfield led them briskly the other way, capping a 77-yard drive with a TD throw to Jarvis Landry.
+And finally, roughly 17,000 fans allowed in the stadium due to pandemic were left sitting in stunned silence when Mahomes was tackled around the head with 7:27 left in the quarter and left crumpled on the turf near midfield.

 Mahomes, already hobbled by a foot injury, stumbled as he tried to get to his feet.
 He was eventually helped to the blue tent on the sideline, then ran to the locker room, where he was evaluated for a concussion.